 As I’m hoping to enter the field of international education, I’ve chosen to stay on with Yspaniola for a second year to serve as Director of Outreach and Education Programs.
 Within this capacity, I’ll oversee international volunteers and interns, support coordination and logistics for service learning and summer camp programs, improve our outreach strategy, and support the changing needs of our Learning Center staff and students.

-I’m extremely thankful for the opportunities afforded to me as a Christianson Grantee!
+I’m extremely thankful for the opportunities afforded to me as a Christianson Fellow!
 With support from the InterExchange Foundation, I’ve grown personally and professionally while getting to know a new culture that I’ve grown to love.

 Apply for Grant Funding

 The Christianson Fellowship is awarded to young Americans who have arranged their own service projects abroad.